rexgarland/civic-iq/data/questions.md

 [1] https://www.britannica.com/money/deficit-financing
 ```

-What is the rule of law?
+# What is the "rule of law"?
-- [x] a political situation in which no citizen above the law, including lawmakers
+- [x] a political situation in which no citizen above the law, including lawmakers themselves
-- the public records of all laws created by a sovereign nation
-- the power given to an institution to adjudicate laws, specifically through courts
+- power given to the courts to adjudicate disputes according to the law
-- the right of every citizen to a public trial, in the event that they are accused of a crime
+- the right of every citizen to a public trial in a court of law
-- a section of the constitution which specifies the administration of justice
+- the first 5 ammendments to the Constitution, which specify the administration of justice
 ```
 [1] https://en.wikipedia.org/wiki/Rule_of_law
 ```